 Just 15 minutes from downtown Manhattan, Stevens also provides you with excellent career networking opportunities.
 Our award-winning co-op program gives you invaluable experience in the workplace and many of our graduates go directly to Wall Street or major tech firms after the program.

 The computer engineering master's program offers two tracks of study - a master of science or a master of engineering.
 In addition to the M.S. and M.Eng., students have the option to pursue a dual MBA degree with the Stevens School of Business.

-- Flexible curriculum that allows for cross-program interest areas
+- A flexible curriculum that allows for cross-program interest areas.

 - Communications and Signal Processing

 - Interdisciplinary Microelectronics and Photonics (CEMS, ECE, PHY)

 Who Should Apply?

 We welcome applicants who are excited about developing tomorrow’s technologies.
 Both degrees require a bachelor's degree in electrical engineering or computer engineering.
 Applicants from other degree programs—engineering, physics or mathematics—must complete prerequisite courses and have an exceptional academic background to be considered.